BAIYANGXIANG/cleanDataProject/README.md

 First use melt function to transform all features into single variable This structure is easy to do data analysis.
-Using decast to calculate the mean of features about each activity and subject
+Using decast to calculate the mean of features about each activity and each subject

 ```
 meltvariable <- colnames(finaldata)[3:81]